tansudasli/ethereum-sandbox/README.md

    - IDE,
    - Testing and
    - Ethereum VM inside.
 - Select *Rinkeby Test Network* .
-Whick comes predefined accounts loaded w/ ETHER.
+Which comes predefined accounts loaded w/ ETHER.

 to **start on your local** and **write tests** and manually create Ethereum projects,